ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   ok: saved action code to /absolutePath/currentDirectory/codeFile.js
   ```
   {: screen}

-## Listing Actions
+## Listing actions
 {: #listing-actions}

-You can list all the Actions created using the following command:
+You can list all the actions created using the following command:
 ```
 ibmcloud wsk action list
 ```
 {: pre}

-As you write more Actions, this list gets longer and it can be helpful to group related Actions into [packages](./openwhisk_packages.html).
-To filter your list of Actions to just those within a specific package, you can use the following command syntax:
+As you write more actions, this list gets longer and it can be helpful to group related actions into [packages](./openwhisk_packages.html).
+To filter your list of actions to just those within a specific package, you can use the following command syntax:
 ```
 ibmcloud wsk action list [PACKAGE NAME]
 ```
 {: pre}

-## Deleting Actions
+## Deleting actions
 {: #deleting-actions}

-You can clean up by deleting Actions that you do not want to use.
+You can clean up by deleting actions that you do not want to use.

-1. Run the following command to delete an Action:
+1. Run the following command to delete an action:
   ```
   ibmcloud wsk action delete hello
   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   ok: deleted hello
   ```
   {: screen}

-2. Verify that the action no longer appears in the list of Actions.
+2. Verify that the action no longer appears in the list of actions.
   ```
   ibmcloud wsk action list
   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   actions
   ```